MitocGroup/www/policy/POL-002-acceptable-use-policy.md

 action, up to and including termination of employment.

-# 6. RELATED STANDARTS, POLICIES AND PROCESSES

-*	Data Classification Policy
-*	Data Protection Standard
-*	Social Media Policy
-*	Minimum Access Policy
-*	Password Policy

-# 7. DEFINITIONS AND TERMS
+# 6. DEFINITIONS AND TERMS

 **Honey pot** - Programs that simulate one or more network services that you designate on your computer's ports.
 An attacker assumes you're running